adfresca/sdk-unity/README.eng.md

 You can set your own URL Schema for click url of Announcement Campaign and url schema of Push Notification Campaign.

-So, you can navigate your users to the specific page or do some custom actions when user clicked the content view.
+So, you can navigate your users to the specific page or do some custom actions when user click the content view.

 #### Use Custom URL for Android

-In the native android application, you can simply add schema information to your AndroidManifest.xml to use custom url.
-However, unlike the native android application that uses multiple activities as its pages, Unity engine use only one activity and implements engine's own paginations internally.
+In the native android application, you can simply add schema information to AndroidManifest.xml to use custom url.
+However, unlike the native android application that uses multiple activities as its pages, Unity engine uses only one player activity and implements engine's own paginations internally.
 So, there is a problem to add schema information since you cannot set schema on UnityPlayer activity.

 To solve this issue, you need to do some extra works as below.

 1) Override startActivity(intent) of UnityPlayer Activity to handle Custom URL for Announcement Campaign.

 Click URL from Announcement Campaign is always executed on in-game situation.
 It is never executed from outside of game like a push notification.
 Also, SDK uses startActivity() method to execute url.
-Therefore, you can manually handle urls by overriding startActivity() of UnityPlayer.
+Therefore, you can manually handle urls by overriding startActivity() of UnityPlayer activity.

-Firstly, you should create a new Android Project in Eclipse and generate class named MainActivity and inherited from UnityPlayerActivity.
+Firstly, you should create a new Android Project in Eclipse and generate a class named MainActivity and inherited from UnityPlayerActivity.
 Then, modify AndroidMenefest.xml as below.

 ```xml
 <application android:icon="@drawable/app_icon" android:label="@string/app_name" android:debuggable="true">